Travel Report: Old Amersham, England.

 There are some stunning hotels, guesthouses and bed and breakfasts scattered around Old Amersham.
 If you can splash out and want something with historical significance, consider The Crown Hotel on The High Street.

 Built in the 16th century, the building has played host to a number of well-to-do families and comes with a few enduring ghost stories.

 In the summer of 1993, film director Mike Newell arrived in Old Amersham with his cast and crew to shoot a number of scenes for his movie Four Weddings and a Funeral.

 In the flick, The Crown is called The Jolly Boatman.
 The gorgeous reception area, pictured above, is where Carrie, played by Andie MacDowell, hides from the unwanted attention of sleazy George.

 The room has changed almost beyond recognition.
-Just the basic structure of the space ringing true, along with a few of the original wooden beams.
-Nevertheless, it was another wonderful filming location ticked off my list.
+Just the basic structure of the space rings true, along with a few of the original wooden beams.
+Nevertheless, it was another wonderful movie location ticked off my list.

 “I always worry I’ll go too far.
 You know, in the heat of the moment”.

 “Well… how far do you think too far would be then?”